babonet13/HostYourNode/readme.md

 See a Bitcoin node running thanks to the very usefull <A href="https://www.portainer.io/">Portainer</A> interface :
 ![BitcoinNodeIsRunning](https://github.com/babonet13/Images/blob/master/HostYourNode/BitcoinNodeIsRunning.jpg)
-Lighting node and Payment node coming soon : stay tune ...
+Lightning node and Payment node coming soon : stay tune ...

 Objective of the projet
 -